Do you want to sit back and watch the best Coco Zurita BMX videos?

 But Zurita is not just any BMX rider, he specializes in vert and mega ramp.

-Not just that, Coco has a very unique style, which makes him stand out from the crowd of fellow pros at every contest.
+Not just that, Coco has a unique style, making him stand out from the crowd of fellow pros at every contest.

 Coco is a two-time X-Games and a one-time world championship medalist.